 The flooring you choose for your kennel will have a big impact on how much time you have to spend on cleaning and maintenance, how often you have to replace it and how comfortable the dogs are.
 It is important, then, that you get it right first time.
-Use our guide to the best matting for your kennels and you will have no regrets.
+Use our guide to the best matting for your kennels, and you will have no regrets.

 Tiles – a step up from concrete, at least aesthetically, but you still suffer from comfort and temperature issues.
-You have also made your life a little bit harder – cleaning between tiles is time consuming and grout will wear away.
+You have also made your life a little bit harder – cleaning between tiles is time-consuming and grout will wear away.
 As it does, dirt and urine make their way under the tiles and generate a pervasive stale, unappealing odour.

 Screed – no doubt, a good option.
 Durable, it looks good and is easy to clean – tick, tick, tick.
 The main issue with screed is the expense.
-You will more than likely need to have it professionally installed, particularly if you want curved edges to prevent liquids getting in where the screed meets the wall.
-You will also need to be careful about either the type of screed you install or the type of cleaning system you use, because some screed materials will react negatively to chemicals or steam, for example.
+You will more than likely need to have it professionally installed, particularly if you want curved edges to prevent liquids from getting in where the screed meets the wall.
+You will also need to be careful about either the type of screed you install or the type of cleaning system you use because some screed materials will react negatively to chemicals or steam, for example.

 The type of matting you choose is largely determined by your use case.
 Dogs that like to dig will need a heavier duty matting than a more sedate, relaxed animal, for example.
 Some of the more popular kennel matting options are:

 Fine ribbed matting provides similar benefits to studded matting, with the ability to buy the matting cut to size and so eliminate potentially leaky joins.
 There is usually a decent amount of bounce in these mats, so it is more comfortable for the animal to walk, sit and lie on.
-Finer ribs may need more attention when cleaning, particularly if the animal has defecated, dropped food or tracked in mud – the ribs can hold on to dirt and debris so you will need to factor this in when you choose between fine or regular ribbing.
+Finer ribs may need more attention when cleaning, particularly if the animal has defecated, dropped food or tracked in mud – the ribs can hold on to dirt and debris, so you will need to factor this in when you choose between fine or regular ribbing.

-A particularly good option for the professional kennel, where the nature of the dogs using the kennels will change on a frequent basis.
+A particularly good option for the professional kennel, where the nature of the dogs using the kennels will change frequently.
 If a tile becomes damaged by a particularly persistent digger, then you can simply replace the tile quickly and easily (they click together) without having to replace the entire floor covering.
 There are also typically more colour options available with rubber tiles – the dog might not care about the colour of the floor, but the owners will be comfortable leaving their animals with you if they find the area attractive.

 The problem with this type of flooring is the same as with ceramic tiles – the joins can be problematic.
 You won’t necessarily have to fix these tiles permanently to the floor, however, so you can lift and clean underneath and between periodically, but this will obviously impact your cleaning and maintenance routine.